”Don’t look to those who tried to break you to heal you.”

 Cerebral narcissists are often high functioning and extremely intelligent.
 The cerebral could possibly be one of the most dangerous, along with the malignant narcissist.

-Cerebral narcissists can appear to be, intelligent, sensitive and playing by the rules; they are extremely skilled in getting people to trust and like them and fitting in with those around them; they are often very energetic and in high powered positions.
+Cerebral narcissists can appear to be intelligent, sensitive and playing by the rules; they are extremely skilled in getting people to trust and like them and fitting in with those around them; they are often very energetic and in high-powered positions.

-Cerebral narcissists are often like most narcissists as they like to go under the raider in society; all narcissist try to be unknown; in what they do, with the cerebral, because of their intellect, they usually manage not to be exposed.
+Cerebral narcissists are often like most narcissists as they like to go under the raider in society; all narcissists try to be unknown; in what they do, with the cerebral, because of their intellect, they usually manage not to be exposed.
 As they appear to be model citizens, they can be highly skilled at ’fitting in.’ to society’s norms, and getting those around them to trust in them, often making the cerebral narcissist hard to identify.

 Cerebral is like all other types of narcissists unwillingly to take a real look at themselves or admit any wrongdoing on their part.
 They are often congratulated by those around them for who they are, as people don’t understand just how dangerous they can be.

-The Cerebral narcissist has a lot more control of their inner rage, so these are most likely to be on the upper end of the spectrum, as they will plot more about a smart way to get those around them back rather than show rage and anger, they believe all others are incredibly envious of them.
+The Cerebral narcissist has a lot more control over their inner rage, so these are most likely to be on the upper end of the spectrum, as they will plot more about a smart way to get those around them back rather than show rage and anger, they believe all others are incredibly envious of them.
 They think everyone is out to get them.

 Cerebral narcissists often use their intellectual abilities and achievements to draw people in.

-You may discover in conversations with them that they do hold lots of grudges, yet these narcissists are in it for the long game; they will plan and plot, then once they have a plan, they will use that plan to get to others.
+You may discover in conversations with them that they do hold lots of grudges, yet these narcissists are in it for the long game; they will plan and plot, and then once they have a plan, they will use that plan to get to others.